This vignette covers ces()

 function allows constructing Complex Exponential

-Smoothing either with no seasonality, or with simple / partial / full
+Smoothing either with no seasonality, or with simple/partial/full one.
+A

 For the same series from M3 dataset ces()